What do you want to do ?

 If you want to talk about what you should do, you can access free or low-cost legal advice or find a private lawyer.

-If you make an application using an online form, you pay the VCAT application fee online using a credit card when you submit your application.
+If you make an application using an online form, you pay your application fee online using a credit card when you submit your application.
 We accept only Mastercard or Visa.

-You can also pay by credit card at our other locations in Bundoora, Frankston and Oakleigh.
-We cannot accept payments by cash, cheque or money order at these three venues.
+You can also pay by credit card at our other venues in Bundoora, Frankston and Oakleigh.
+We cannot accept payments by cash or money order at these venues.

 If you apply with other people (as a group application), only one application fee is payable.